vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

   });
 }

-// like in SwiftUI, we create a widget (view in SwiftUI),
+// create a widget (view in SwiftUI),
 // that represents each person visually on the screen class PersonView extends StatelessWidget {
   final Person person;